MarkBind/markbind/docs/userGuide/redirectingToACustom404Page.md

 <br>

 #### Modifying the default 404 page
 After a project is created with `markbind init`, the `404.md` file will be generated in the root of the project.
+You can click [here](/404) to view the default 404 page.
 To edit the 404 page, you can simply edit this `404.md` file.